smasongarrison/syllabi/MegaSyllabus.md

 - Produce at least 10 "Satisfactory" portfolio pieces over the course of the semester.

-- Complete two "Satisfactory" Unessays on a schedule you will specify in your contract and present the strongest as an asynchronous presentation.
+- Compile those portfolio pieces into a "Satisfactory" Unessay and present it during the last week of class

 ### "B" Contract  {-}